LDPC codes: comparing cluster graphs to factor graphs: Introduction

+Low-density parity-check (LDPC) codes represented by factor graphs usually have cycles, requiring an iterative loopy belief propagation (LBP) algorithm for inference, without guaranteed convergence or exact solutions.
+Conversely, message passing on cycle-free graphs produces exact marginals~\cite{koller2009probabilistic}. ``Clustering'' or ``stretching'' variable and factor nodes is a known concept in the channel coding community to remove cycles, but increases computational complexity due to larger domain sizes of the resultant clusters~\cite{kschischang2001factor}.
+Essentially, the ``clustering'' and ``stretching'' techniques discussed in \cite{kschischang2001factor} describe a similar process as that of constructing \emph{junction trees}.
+These techniques have been applied in detector architectures, but not on LDPC codes directly~\cite{colavolpe2022multiuser,colavolpe2005application,colavolpe2006ldpc}.

+We consider a more general probabilistic graphical model (PGM) framework called \emph{cluster graphs} as formally defined in~\cite[Chapters 10 and 11]{koller2009probabilistic}.
+Although its name may suggest so, a ``cluster graph'' is not a representation that primarily attempts to group variables or factors into larger sets of variables or factors such as the ``clustering'' and ``stretching'' techniques discussed in~\cite{kschischang2001factor} (although it certainly can support that as well).
+A cluster graph typically preserves the original factors exactly as they are.

+While cluster graphs are not necessarily tree-structured, they must satisfy specific structural constraints, which is a step towards a fully tree-structured PGM.
+The \emph{layered trees running intersection property} (LTRIP) algorithm, developed in~\cite{streicher2017graph,streicher2021strengthening}, automatically compiles cluster graphs from an input set of factors.
+Cluster graphs offer a unique advantage over factor graphs by allowing messages passed between clusters to involve joint distributions.
+This preserves correlations between variables that result in superior inference characteristics, including faster convergence speeds~\cite{streicher2017graph,streicher2021strengthening}.

+We introduce cluster graphs as a novel approach to LDPC channel coding and evaluate its performance against traditionally used factor graphs.
+Cluster graphs do not follow the same message passing order as factor graphs and so we also present an approach to schedule message passing for both regular and irregular cluster graph LDPC codes.

-This paper is structured as follows: In Section~\ref{sec:ldpc-as-pgms}, we explain how LDPC codes are represented in a more general PGM framework.
-Section~\ref{sec:contrasting} compares factor graphs to cluster graphs.
-A message schedule developed for the cluster graph is discussed in Section~\ref{sec:message-passing-schedule}.
-The results are shown in Section~\ref{sec:results}, and finally our conclusions and future work are presented in Section~\ref{sec:conclusion}.
+The remainder of this letter is organised as follows.
+Section~\ref{sec:representation} explains how LDPC codes are represented as cluster graphs.
+The message passing approach and schedule are provided in Section \ref{sec:message-passing}, followed by our results in Section \ref{sec:results}.
+Finally, we conclude and discuss future work in Section~\ref{sec:conclusion}.